Choosing The Right Kitchen Paint

 Order Intelligent ASP in your chosen colour

-When designing a space, consider how you would like it to feel.
+When designing your scheme, consider what you would like the atmosphere and feeling of your kitchen to be.
 You can be bold with sumptuous dark colours, or produce a simple, neutral scheme with a bold colour highlight.
-So, how do you choose where to start with your kitchen design?

 Consider existing colours in your home

-When choosing colours for your kitchen, try to decide what sort of style you are looking to achieve.
+When choosing kitchen colour schemes, try to decide what sort of style you are looking to achieve.
 Take into consideration colours that already exist within the space.
-Surfaces, tiles, flooring and artwork are all elements that you can include as colours within your palette.
+Worktop surfaces, tiles, kitchen flooring and artwork are all elements that you can include within your colour palette.

 If there are any architectural features or areas of interest within the kitchen, consider using colour to highlight them.